Highway 20 and Memorial Trail Roundabout

 "Growth means that the intersection can no longer remain the way it is due to safety concerns."
 This seems like an empty, vague claim meant to justify the roundabout construction.
 What are the safety concerns?
 Have there been any accidents in this intersection?
 Personally, I think this is a bad idea and it won't work well.
 Despite the copy&pasted answers given, the roundabout will be on a hill and heavy trucks will cause a lot of backup congestion on both north and south sides.
 Even with two lanes.
 Think about it.
 Roundabouts usually have signs that warn people not to even enter the roundabout when a semi is going through because of their turn radius.
 And have you seen how people use roundabouts here in the first place?
 Drivers treat yield signs like stop signs and are too scared to enter the round about with oncoming traffic - even when the traffic is far enough away that they could safely enter and keep the flow of traffic moving smoothly.
 I witness this several times a week on the two roundabouts north of the Shell down the road.
 They also don't know how to signal lol.
 I know this is only a question section but I wanted to give my 2 cents as well.
 I realize the project won't stop because I offer my skepticism.
 But let it be known I predict this will not benefit the flow of traffic nor will it increase safety.
 In fact I bet it will cause accidents as people coming down the hill won't slow down (despite a reduced speed limit) for the person in front of them who treats the yield sign like a stop sign.

-Sylvanian asked 11 months ago
+Sylvanian asked over 1 year ago

 Hi Sylvanian,